Showing posts with label Annual Halloween Story. Show all posts

 "Where did this come from?"
 He looked around himself in amazement.
 "It is all forest and here is this strip of path?"

-Yes, indeed I agreed and we set off torches (flashlights to Americans) in hand.
+Yes, I agreed.
+We set off torches (flashlights to Americans) in hand.
 The night had a chill to it, perfect for Hallowmas, we walked at a good pace, O'Hare chatting about trick or treating and then suddenly he went quiet.

 "Da, do you see a light up ahead?"

-Yes, I did, it had an orange glow to it and as we walked towards it we squinted our eyes trying to make out if someone was ahead of us.
-As we approached the bridge, we could see a Jack o'lantern wedged in one of the bridge posts.
+Yes, I did.
+It had an orange glow, we squinted our eyes, trying to determine if someone was ahead of us.
+As we approached the bridge, we could see a Jack-o-Lantern wedged in one of the bridge posts.

-No answer.
+There was no answer.
 We listened, O'Hare's shout vibrating in the still air.
-The air was chilled around our heads, the silence deafening.
+The air was chilled around our heads, and the silence was deafening.
 I urged him to start ahead and leave the lit pumpkin alone.
-As we rounded the curve in the road we both saw at the same time, lights up ahead.
+As we rounded the curve in the road, we both saw lights up ahead.

 "More pumpkins, I think," I said.

-And, I was correct as we got to the cemetery each slanted headstone had a Jack o'lantern resting on it.
+I was correct.
+When we got to the cemetery, each slanted headstone had a Jack-o-lantern resting on it.

 "Wow!
 What is this?"
 O'Hare said looking spooked.
 "A cemetery?
 Is it real?"
 He asked me.